From Autobahns to Zugspitze: How You Should Get Around Germany On Your Amazing Vacation

 I tend to hire a care when I’m traveling in Germany with my family.
 It’s much easier with three kids and plenty of luggage to have us all together.
 Train stations can get stressful with all of us!

 However, when I’m traveling by myself, I prefer train travel.
 It is tailor-made for those who love to sit back and savor the scenery without a care in the world.
-It’s punctual, it’s fast, and it connects major cities with efficiency that’s hard to beat.
+It’s generally punctual, it’s fast, and it connects major cities with efficiency that’s hard to beat.
 Think of it as your chance to relax between the vibrant experiences each German city has to offer.

 Click here for more information on train travel.